The Long Dark: Tales from the Far Territory DLC Guide

 • Reach Broken Railroad.

-• Cross the broken bridge.
+• Cross the broken bridge and pass through the tunnel.

 FinalBoss // Gear